masteryhx/nexmark/README.md

 ### Workloads

-Deploy Kafka on a standalone machine, using docker is recommended.
+Deploy Kafka on a standalone machine (AWS EC2 m6id.2xlarge), using docker is recommended.
 Running `nexmark/bin/run_query.sh insert_kafka`, Use Nexmark builtin datagen generate 1 billion rows write to Kafka.
 All queries use Kafka as the data source.

 Use the kafka source, some notable configurations including: